Spotlight: Sleeping Bear Dunes National Lakeshore, Michigan

 Make Sure You

-Plan ahead and allow enough time to do everything you want to do while you’re here.
-Look out for birds and you may see a bald eagle or common loon.
+Watch for birds and you may see a bald eagle or common loon.
 Treasure a sighting of a northern flying squirrel; they’re active mostly at night.
 Hike the myriad of trails through the forest, visit the Manitou Islands, and, of course, climb the dunes.

 Cherry pie, cherry jam…this area is known for cherries.
 Wander into Traverse City, voted one of National Geographic’s Top 10 Summer Trips, and the surrounding communities, for their charm, cafes, bakeries, culture and more.
-They also have many festivals (including—you guessed it— the National Cherry Festival), activities and events throughout the year, so check the Traverse City page on Michigan's Official Travel and Tourism Site for a current calendar.
+They also have many festivals (including — you guessed it — the National Cherry Festival), activities and events throughout the year, so check the Traverse City page on Michigan's Official Travel and Tourism Site for a current calendar.

 Summertime temps range from 70 to 90 degrees, with nighttime temps dropping to 50 or 60 degrees.
 Wintertime can be frigid—though still gorgeous—so if you’re planning on visiting when it’s cold, make sure you’re prepared.